 What are the Best Dental Crowns for Molars?

 Choosing the best dental crowns for molars is a bit different than choosing the right material for your front teeth.
-With molars, there is less concern about appearance since they are often completely out of sight and more concern to be placed on the longevity and strength of the crown you choose.
+With molars, there is less concern about appearance since they are often completely out of sight and more concerned to be placed on the longevity and strength of the crown you choose.

 Crowns made from metal alloys will most certainly last longer and withstand chewing hard foods on molars better than a porcelain crown.
 However, if you’re still concerned about cosmetic appearance, porcelain-fused to metal would probably be the best choice since these will be more durable than ceramic, but still maintain an appearance closer to that of your natural teeth.